OmegaVVeapon/kopf-k8s-sidecar/README.md

 Similarly, you can view the `bash` container logs to see how the files defined by your `ConfigMap`s and `Secret`s are populated there.

+## Dockerhub

+All tags are automatically built and pushed to [Dockerhub](https://hub.docker.com/r/omegavveapon/kopf-k8s-sidecar).

 ## Configuration Environment Variables